tor7/jmeter/FOSS Team-JMeter-Project Proposal.md

 Bug #54784 - P3 enhancement

 ##Ruling
-Follow the User’s Guide instructions to get familiar with the Apache JMeter.
+Follow the Userï¿½s Guide instructions to get familiar with the Apache JMeter.
 Get familiar with the distributing testing, recording tests.
-Review the JUnit Sampler and Access Log Sampler sections Follow the steps (if applicable) described in The Contributors Tech Guide (e.g. Sending in Patches) https://www.apache.org/dev/contributors
+Review the JUnit Sampler and Access Log Sampler sections Follow the steps (if applicable) described in The Contributors Tech Guide [e.g. Sending in Patches](https://www.apache.org/dev/contributors)
 The enhancement implementation process is guided by Contributors Tech Guide

 ###Authorized persons